 S&P/ASX200 Index

-Even though this stock index is calculated based on capitalization, it does not track capitalization; it tracks the change in Indices prices of various components stocks in this stock index.
+Even though this index is calculated based on capitalization, it does not track capitalization; it tracks the change in Indices prices of various components stocks in this stock index.

 ASX200 Trading Chart